vvvlladimir/Attitude-Visualizer/CONTRIBUTING.md

 ### Submitting a Pull Request

 1. **Open a Pull Request**: Go to the original Attitude-Visualizer repository and click on "New Pull Request."
+2. **Base Branch**: Ensure the base branch is set to `dev` as we require all changes to be merged into `dev` first due to its protected status.
-2. **Compare Changes**: Select your feature branch from your fork to be merged into the upstream's main branch.
+3. **Compare Changes**: Select your feature branch from your fork.
-3. **Submit the Pull Request**: Provide a comprehensive description of the changes and click on "Create pull request."
+4. **Submit the Pull Request**: Provide a comprehensive description of the changes and click on "Create pull request."
-4. **Address Feedback**: If your PR receives feedback, make the required changes and update the PR.
+5. **Address Feedback**: If your PR receives feedback, make the required changes and update the PR.

 ### Code Style and Linting